the-code-journal/website/content/posts/2020/11/001-maven-lifecycles.md

 `generate-test-resources` and `process-test-resources`, similarly does the generation of test resources and processing them.

-Before we can run our tests, we need to compile the test source code in the `test-compile` phase and finally, tests are run in the `test` phase.
+Before we can run our tests, we need to compile the test source code in the `test-compile` phase, any additional processing on the test classes is done in `process-test-classes` phase and finally, tests are run in the `test` phase.